NaveedNaseem84/PP4-Sultans-Restaurant/README.md

  ![toggle-menu](readme-images/project-walkthrough/menu_toggle.png)

- If a staff user (authenticated to access the admin panel) logs in, the menu updates with an additional link to the admin panel is usefully made available:
+ If a staff user (manager or admin) logs in, the menu updates with an additional link to the admin panel is usefully made available:

  ![admin-link](readme-images/project-walkthrough/admin_link.png)